rafaelsetragni/awesome_notifications/README.md

 - Include Web support
 - Finish the companion plugin to enable Firebase Cloud Message with all the awesome features available.
-- Add an option to choose if a notification action should bring the app to foreground or not.
+- Add an option to choose if a notification action should bring the app to foreground or not. (accomplished)
 - Include support for another push notification services (Wonderpush, One Signal, IBM, AWS, Azure, etc)
 - Video layout and gifs for notifications
 - Carousel layout for notifications